 You may wonder what I scored....the most rare and troublesome....REBEL.

 As I have sat with this and re-taken the test I tend to toggle between Questioner and Rebel, but mostly Rebel.
 Maybe this is why "paleo" worked for me because it went against almost all traditional reccomendations yet was based in science.
 This finding suprised me, I am not going to lie.
 I actually lost sleep over it.
 Yet, one of the things I love about the SOAR principles is it feels like it gives me freedom to choose the best path for me rather than restrict me.
 This would also explain some of my past exepreiences and current struggles.
 I do have difficulty with excessive criticism or praise (expectations) and so I often rebel against the things that carry heavy expectations of me for fear of not meeting them.
 I have had trouble with dissapointing friends in the past (an expectation problem I think).
-I don't like being told what to do...yet I like to follow rules especially when sensible especially when safety is involved which is un-Rebel like.
+I don't like being told what to do...yet I like to follow rules when sensible and especially when safety is involved which is un-Rebel like.
 Even my professional physical therapy certification in Mechanical Diagnosis and Treatment from the McKenzie Institute is rather fitting for my Rebel-Questioner nature.
 Robin McKenzie was rather ostrasized during my PT training as his system was hardly mentioned during training as if it was just too simple.
 At one point, as I interviewed with clinics for a job I was told this system was "too effective" and not fitting into their practice model, which made me actually hold stronger to my training.
-I am proud of my certification and maybe it is because it is "different." by following simple and sensible rules.
+I am proud of my certification and maybe it is because it is "different" by following simple and sensible rules.
 I am proud to be part of an organization that is taking pride in producing some good research to validate this strategy (satisfies my Questioner nature).
 Or maybe all this Rebel tendency is all new because I turned 40 this year and no longer care....I digress....

 My husband is not suprisingly an Obliger.
 As anyone knows, he is true to his word as he is driven to meet outer expectations.
 That was simply lucky for me as he initially went along with my rebel-lead on how we ate at home given enough family expectations.
 Yet, he struggles to take care of himself because he would give of himself before taking care of himself.
 I have atually admired this about him.
 He knows how to put others first over himself...yet a frustration for me at the same time.
 He works on accountability strategies to make caring for himself a habit and it seems to be working.
 Sometimes I am the accountability, but alas I am a rebel...so who knows what I am going to do - haha.